3D Hubs in Amsterdam: What’s it like to work there?

 How would you describe the tech team culture at 3D Hubs?

 Always working to get things done.
 We build for 10x growth, rebuild by 100x, with a focus on developer productivity as well as stability.
-We love to weigh off business value/fast iteration vs best technical solution - data above intuition!
-In our team different people have different interests in technologies, and these differing points of view make for greater perspectives when solving the problems we’re faced with.
+We love to balance business and fast iteration with finding best technical solution - data above intuition!
+In our team different people have different interests in technologies, and these differing points of view make for greater perspectives when solving the problems we are faced with.

 What are some challenges the company faces within the 3D printing industry?
 What about technology challenges?